- Specialty Pleural Mesothelioma

 - Serving as the Director of Thoracic Oncology at Allegheny Cancer Institute

 - Serving as the Director of the Lung Cancer Program at the University of Pittsburgh Medical Center

 Dr. Landreneau’s Background

-During his two decades at UPMC, Dr. Landreneau worked along many of the world’s top surgical oncologists and mesothelioma experts, including the late Dr. David Sugarbaker.
+During his two decades at UPMC, Dr. Landreneau worked alongside many of the world’s top surgical oncologists and mesothelioma experts, including the late Dr. David Sugarbaker.

 He is one of the first mesothelioma surgeons to have extensive experience performing hyperthermic chemotherapy, first debulking the tumors by removing as much infected tissue as possible, and then soaking the lungs in a heated chemotherapy solution to remove any remaining mesothelioma cells.

-“The survival rate [of mesothelioma] has almost doubled among selected patients with favorable cell types that are cleared from the chest.” — Dr. Landreneau
+“The survival rate [of mesothelioma] has almost doubled among selected patients with favorable cell types that are cleared from the chest.”

 Dr. Landreneau is also drawn to minimally invasive surgical techniques, including video-assisted surgery, photodynamic therapy, and radiosurgery.
-Dr. Landreneau was one of the first surgeons in the nation to adopt and refine VATS, writing several articles that founded the medical community’s understanding of VATS and helped make the technique standard practice for surgeons.
+He was one of the first surgeons in the nation to adopt and refine VATS, writing several articles that founded the medical community’s understanding of VATS and helped make the technique standard practice for surgeons.